Replaces former in 2023

 • Saturday, grounds maintenance tasks begin at 8:00 AM, All new members need to sign the roster sheet to obtain credit for work hours.
 You must sign in when you arrive and sign out when you leave.
 There are no exceptions.
 The kitchen area of the chapter house is off-limits except for kitchen crew on work day.

 • Saturday, Adopt-a-Highway roadside pickup event at 8:30 am (We have obtained our new charter so are able to pickup trash when the conditions are right.)
-Trash has been collecting on Herndon Road and it will be removed on June 8 (our May 5 pick-up was suspended due to wet weather) at our next workday.
-For safety reasons a pickup will not be scheduled if the roadways are wet and slippery even if the rain has subsided.).
+Trash has been collecting on Herndon Road and it will be removed on October 5 (possibly the last event this calendar year).
+For safety reasons a pickup will not be attempted if the roadways are wet and slippery even if the rain has subsided.
+We have now met our annual requirement for removing the roadside trash on Herndon Road..
 IMPORTANT: When a pick-up is scheduled and you are intending to participate, review and heed the safety requirements on the Conservation page

 • Saturday, 9 AM, Prospective member interviews in the Activity Center temperature permitting (or chapterhouse-- ask) and new member orientation in chapterhouse.